Cape Baily walking track

 Please note

-• There are no water fountains or shaded areas along the track.
+• There's no drinking water or shaded areas along the track.

-• The nearest toilet is at Commemoration flat and there’s an external toilet at Kurnell Visitor Centre, 2km north and a 3min drive from Cape Solander carpark.
+• The nearest toilet is at Commemoration flat picnic areawhich is a 5min drive from Cape Solander carpark.

 The walk starts at Cape Solander in the Kurnell area of Kamay Botany Bay National Park.
 Set out from the carpark near the whale viewing platform.
 Depending on how much time you’ve got, either do the shorter 4km one-way walk finishing at Potter Point, or the 8km return walk, which takes about 3 hours.